-As of December 31, 2017, we had two advance contracts with OSEO Innovation and one grant from BpiFrance Financement remaining.
+As of December 31, 2018, we had one advance contract with OSEO Innovation and one grant from BpiFrance Financement remaining.

-The agreement with COFACE terminated on December 31, 2016, generating an exceptional income of €146 thousand corresponding to allowances which could not be reimbursed along with our takings, and which therefore remain acquitted to us.
+The agreement with COFACE terminated on December 31, 2016, generating an exceptional income of \notin 146 thousand corresponding to allowances which could not be reimbursed along with our takings, and which therefore remain acquitted to us.

-- 3rd OSEO advance: In 2011, we obtained a conditional advance by OSEO for a total amount of €640,000 to finance the development of our programs to treat CMPA.
-This amount has been fully received, with a first payment of €256,000 in December 2011, a second payment of €256,000 in June 2013 and remaining €128,000 balance paid in January 2014.
-If the program is deemed to be technically or commercially successful, as determined by OSEO in its sole and subjective discretion it will be repaid in 16 quarterly installments defined as follows: four payments of €64,000 starting on September 30, 2014, then 12 payments of €32,000 starting on September 30, 2015, until June 30, 2018.
-If this project is deemed to be a technical failure, we will still be obligated to repay OSEO the amount of €256,000. - 4th OSEO advance: In 2013, we obtained a conditional advance by OSEO for a total amount of €3.2 million in the context of a research and clinical development collaborative project in the field of house dust mites allergies in young children.
-We refer to this development program as the ImmunaVia project. €903,500 was received in April 2013, €864,989 was received in January 2015.
-The €918,000 we expected in October 2015 and €481,162 we expected in April 2018 will not be founded.
-In addition, we received from OSEO a total of €1,919,056 in the form of a non-refundable subsidy.
-Following the defection of a sponsor, the subsidized project was interrupted in September 2017.
+The 3rd OSEO advance: In 2011, we obtained a conditional advance by OSEO for a total amount of ε 640,000 to finance the development of our programs to treat CMPA.
+This amount has been fully received, with a first payment of ε 256,000 in December 2011, a second payment of ε 256,000 in June 2013 and remaining ε 128,000 balance paid in January 2014.
+If the program is deemed to be technically or commercially successful, as determined by OSEO in its sole and subjective discretion it will be repaid in 16 quarterly installments defined as follows: four payments of ε 64,000 starting on September 30, 2014, then 12 payments of ε 32,000 starting on September 30, 2015, until June 30, 2018.
+If this project is deemed to be a technical failure, we will still be obligated to repay OSEO the amount of ε 256,000.
+The agreement with OSEO terminated on June 30, 2018.

+The 4th OSEO advance: In 2013, we obtained a conditional advance by OSEO for a total amount of \pounds 3.2 million in the context of a research and clinical development collaborative project in the field of house dust mites allergies in young children.
+We refer to this development program as the ImmunaVia project. \pounds 903,500 was received in April 2013, \pounds 864,989 was received in January 2015.
+The \pounds 918,000 we expected in October 2015 and \pounds 481,162 we expected in April 2018 will not be founded.
+In addition, we received from OSEO a total of \pounds 1,919,056 in the form of a non-refundable subsidy.
+Following the defection of a sponsor, the Immunavia project was interrupted in September 2017.
 We are required to reimburse the remaining amounts of conditional advances.
+This reimbursement has been rescheduled in 13 monthly repayments, commencing on May 31, 2018, through May 31, 2019.

-Such reimbursement schedule is currently under discussion with Bpifrance. - Bpifrance interest-free loan: In 2014, we obtained an interest-free loan from Bpifrance Financement in the amount of €3.0 million to support the pharmaceutical development of Viaskin Milk.
+The Bpifrance interest-free loan: In 2014, we obtained an interest-free loan from Bpifrance Financement in the amount of \notin 3.0 million to support the pharmaceutical development of Viaskin[®] Milk.
 This assistance was received in a single disbursement in November 2014.
+The planned repayment is scheduled in 20 quarterly repayments of \notin 150,000 each, commencing on June 30, 2017.

-The activity for the conditional advances recorded during 2015, 2016 and 2017 is summarized in the table below:
+The activity for the conditional advances recorded during 2016, 2017 and 2018 is summarized in the table below: